-Game-changing insight has set out to create a small series of games that concisely simulate the world of corporate IT.
-The games can be played for fun or used as part of a game-based learning experience.
+Game-changing insight has created a series of training games that effectively simulate the world of corporate IT.
+These unique games can be played for fun, team-building or as part of a deeper game-based learning experience.

-The games deliver an authentic, though necessarily simplified, simulation of corporate IT which will be readily recognised by those working in the area.
+The games deliver an authentic, simulation of corporate IT, readily recognisable to those in the industry.

 The depth of the games along with their level of detail and intricacy make for a highly immersive experience with many levels for the gamer or student to explore.